 Crash for Bagnaia

-Maria Herrera (MH6 Team) finished twenty-second fastest after losing her sponsorship with Laglisse.
+Maria Herrera (MH6 Team) finished 22nd fastest after losing her sponsorship with Laglisse.
 She is still able to continue in the championship until the end of the year thanks to her father; Marc Marquez (Repsol Honda) and Alvaro Bautista (Aprilia Team MotoGP Gresini) from the MotoGP field are working towards helping the fellow Spaniard gain more sponsorship in the future.

-She finished ahead of the fastest Peugeot Alexis Masbou (Peugeot MC Saxoprint) and his teammate, the only Brit in the pack, John McPhee in twenty-fourth.
+She finished ahead of the fastest Peugeot Alexis Masbou (Peugeot MC Saxoprint) and his teammate, the only Brit in the pack, John McPhee in 24th.
 It is the home race for the Peugeot manufacturer and Masbou, so both riders are hoping to do well.

 Time for Qualifying